aiteq/messenger-bot/README.md

 #### A TypeScript coded Node.js package for effective building and managing Facebook Messenger Bots.

 *Please note that the package is still not fully tested BETA.
-Join our [Slack channel](https://aiteq.slack.com/messages/C6TNM9T5Z/) and discuss ideas, suggest improvements and listen for news.*
+Join our [Slack channel](https://aiteq.slack.com/messages/C6TNM9T5Z/) and discuss ideas, suggest improvements and listen for updates.*

 <table><tr>
 <td><b><a href="#major-features">Features</a></b></td>